AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 <table>
 <tr>
 <td class="noborder"><img src="assets/do-not-localize/icon_api.svg" width="60px"></td>
-<td class="noborder"><p>In order for the event to be triggered when a client abandons their cart, this event has to be sent from the company's website using the Adobe Campaign Standard REST API.</p></td>
+<td class="noborder"><p>The event must be sent from the company's website using the Adobe Campaign Standard REST API.<br>Once done, the event will be triggered when a client abandons their cart.</p></td>
 </tr>
 </table>